llaske/sugarizer/docs/tutorial_step8.md

       <span class="palette-text">3 x </span><img src="icons/pawn-icon.svg" class="palette-icon">
     </div>

-It create three `div` elements, each one represent an item and its specific UI.
+It creates three `div` elements, each one represent an item and its specific UI.
 The HTML tags are linked to some new CSS styles.
 So add to the existing `css/activity.css` file the following content:

     .palette-item {
       width: 200px;